kdvolder/eclipse-java8/README.md

  Upon succesfull completion an update site is built in `org.springsource.ide.eclipse.java8.site/target/site`

- This site can be installed into an Eclipse 4.3 instance.
+ This contents of this site can be installed into an Eclipse 4.3 instance.